dhrubo55/personal-blog/content/posts/day-61-understanding-jmx-and-its-architecture-part-1.md

 * On-demand deadlock detection
 * Operating system information

-The API includes [logging monitoring and management](https://docs.oracle.com/javase/1.5.0/docs/guide/management/overview.html#loggingmxbean) capabilities.
-The [java.util.logging.LoggingMXBean](https://docs.oracle.com/javase/1.5.0/docs/api/java/util/logging/LoggingMXBean.html) interface provides for management of the logging facility.
+The API includes logging monitoring and management capabilities.
+The java.util.logging.LoggingMXBean interface provides for management of the logging facility.

 As a result, it offers natural, efficient, and lightweight management extensions to Java-based apps.
 It consists of a set of specifications and development tools for managing Java environments and developing state-of-the-art management solutions for applications and services.
 It provides Java developers with the means to instrumet Java code, create smart Java agents, implement distributed management middleware and managers, and integrate these solutions into existing management and monitoring systems (eg. APM)

 The dynamics of the JMX technology architecture enables you to use it to monitor and manage resources as they are implemented and installed.
-It can also be used to monitor and manage the [Java Virtual Machine (JVM machine)](https://www.oracle.com/technical-resources/articles/javase/jmx.html#jvm).
+It can also be used to monitor and manage the jvm

 JMX Usage: